 Sometimes, things change.
 Checking the day before will give you a heads-up on what will be happening the next day.
 Visiting the floor plans and layout of the dorm also helps you know where you will be walking when you enter the dorm.

+Place these valuables in them and secure them in a large bag to conceal their contents.
 It's better to be safe (Affiliate Link) than sorry.
 Investing in a safety box and security cables is essential.
 Your roommates may be great, and you trust them.
 But, they may accidently leave the door open or invite someone in that isn't so honest.
 Before you leave, fill up the safety box with all your valuables.
-There is usually a large amount of space inside the safety box that you can maximize with stuff.
+There is usually a large amount of space inside the safety box that you can utilize to store items.
 If you don't have a lot, you can wrap the items in the towels you are taking and place them inside the safety box so the pieces don't rattle around and break.

-Gather hanging clothes and add a kitchen bag over the clothes with the hangers showing.
+Gather the hanging clothes and place a kitchen bag over them, allowing the hangers to show.

 Leaving the hanging items on their hangers and covering them up with a bag will save you time having to place items on hangers.
 Find hangers that are thin with grips to help keep the things on the hangers when moving them.